tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 * As we have seen, neural networks work by calculating the weights of various input data and passing them on to the next layer of neurons.
 This proceeds until we get to the output layer, which makes the final decision on the predicted category or numerical value of an instance.

-* The number of layers that are included in a neural network model determines whether it is a "deep" learning model or not.
+* The number of layers that are included in a neural network model determine whether it is a "deep" learning model or not.
 While definitions vary, networks with more than one "hidden" layer can be classified as "deep."
 The prevalence of these deep learning models have been facilitated in recent years by the abundance and decreasing cost of computing power.

 * The advantages of adding layers lie in the fact that each additional layer of neurons makes it possible to model more complex relationships and concepts.
 Imagine we are trying to classify whether a picture contains a cat.
 Conceptually, the first step in solving this problem might involve checking whether there exists some animal in the picture.
 Drilling deeper, the model might detect the presence of paws, pointed ears, etc. This breaking down of the problem continues until we reach the raw input of the model, which are the individual pixels in the picture.
 If this problem is correctly specified, each conceptual layer would need its own layer of neurons.